martindoublem/poc-emmental/README.md

 ## Tech tasks

+Please fill the TBW placeholders while:

-- run a docker-compose of two containers: one for the python flask api, and one for the postgres
+  - run a docker-compose of two containers: one for the python flask api, and one for the postgres use ./poc start

-- use ./poc start
+  - write models and call ./poc sandbox

-- write api/app.py and TBW backend
+  - write api reviews route feature

-- write webapp
+  - write webapp features